Information for Prospective Authors

-Parties interested in submitting a manuscript to Gallaudet University Press must print, complete, and include the following two forms with their submission:
+Parties interested in submitting a proposal to Gallaudet University Press must complete the following form and send it along with their current CV or résumé:

 The submission form includes specific details about the proposed project, including: working title; author(s)/editor(s); estimated length; and approximate number of figures, illustrations, and tables.
 On the form, you should clearly state the significance of the project, including its contribution to the field and its audiences.
 Please also note if the manuscript is complete, and if it is being considered by another publisher.

 In addition, you may also include one or two sample chapters, but do not submit a full manuscript unless invited to do so.

 Send all materials to: